I would like to purchase 2-3 amazon puffers Russell

 Scientific Name: Puntius tetrazona

 IUCN Red List: NE - Not Evaluated or not listed - There are no wild populations of this color morph.

-The Albino Tiger Barb has a round shaped body with a high back, deep body and a pointed head.
+The Albino Tiger Barb has a round, deep body with a high back and a pointed head.
 Unlike the Tiger Barb, Albinos do not always have gill covers.
-They are small fish reaching lengths of only up to about 2 3/4 inches (7 cm), but are generally a bit smaller in the aquarium.
+These small fish only reach lengths of up to about 2 3/4 inches (7 cm) and are generally a bit smaller in the aquarium.
 They have a lifespan of 6 to 7 years with proper care.

 The body has a creamy or yellow background.
-The four very distinctive black stripes in the parent Tiger Barbs, though still present are reduced to whitish stripes.
-There is red on the outside of the dorsal fins as well as on the tail and ventral fins.
-When in spawning mode they have a bright red snout.
+The four very distinctive black stripes in the parent Tiger Barbs, though still present in the Albino, are reduced to whitish stripes.
+Albino Tiger Barbs have red on the outside of the dorsal fins as well as on the tail and ventral fins.
+When spawning, they have a bright red snout.

 Size of fish - inches: 2.8 inches (6.99 cm)